Extensive Laboratory Forms and Procedures

 For many faculty, the Extensive Laboratory Classification application will be a project that is worked on during a semester.
 In order to aid in the preparation process, a calendar has been created which will list the fall, spring, and summer semester dates; semester holidays; curriculum deadlines; and ELC application deadlines.
 It is important to note that unless you are making changes to a course that will affect your course outline or instilling major changes to the curriculum of the course, the laboratory will not have to go to the Chancellor's Office for re-approval.
 If, however, either of those stipulations apply to your altered lab course, the curriculum deadline dates should become part of your preparatory timeline.

-The deadline for the application for the Fall 2023 semester is 6 pm on September 1 per the Article 9 of the Collective Bargaining Agreement; which means you must have at least the application submitted to Academic Affairs by this date and time.
+The deadline for applications is 6 pm on September 1 per Article 9 of the Collective Bargaining Agreement; which means you must have at least the application submitted to Academic Affairs by this date and time.
 If your packet of materials is not ready for submission by September 1, then you may delay submitting it until September 15.
 Packets will not be accepted past 12 pm, September 15 .

 Application Information: